aiidateam/aiida-core/docs/source/reference/command_line.rst

     Commands:
-      call-root  Show root process of the call stack for the given processes. kill       Kill running processes.
+      call-root  Show root process of the call stack for the given processes. dump       Dump files involved in the execution of a process. kill       Kill running processes.
       list       Show a list of running or terminated processes. pause      Pause running processes.